-Once you have submitted the form, contact the Business Support Team.
+Once you have submitted the form, contact the Central Business Support Team.
 They will arrange a short meeting at County Hall in Dorchester.
 You must bring the following to the meeting:

-- a form of ID*
+- 3 forms of ID*

 - a passport style photo (if you didn't upload one on the online form)